Chamber structure of modular curves $X_{1}(N)$: Introduction

 Many quantities associated to strata only depends on the genus and the number of singularities rather than on their orders.
 For example, the complex dimension of a stratum $\mathcal{H}(a_1,\dots,a_n,-b_1,\dots,-b_p)$ of meromorphic differentials with zeroes of order $a_1,\dots,a_n$ and poles of order $b_1,\dots,b_p$ on a surface of genus $g$ is $2g+n+p-2$, see \cite{BS}.
 The same quantity is the lower bound on the number of saddle connections for surfaces of this stratum, see \cite{Ta}.
 On the contrary, in this paper, we show that the genus of $\mathbb{P}\mathcal{H}(a,-a)$ grows quadratically in $a$.
-Therefore, the topological complexity takes account of the order of the singularities.
+Therefore, the topological complexity takes into account the order of the singularities.
+It should be noted that the dimension of a stratum of meromorphic differentials is $2g+n+p-2$ whereas the dimension of a stratum of holomorphic differentials is $2g+n-1$.
+Indeed, the sum of the residues at the poles is zero so there is automatically an additional relations between the periods of the differential.